Stora Karlsö: Flora and fauna

+Stora Karlsö also has large colonies of common guillemots (about 15,700 breeding pairs) and razorbills (12,000 pairs, in 2014–2015).
+Along with neighbouring Lilla Karlsö, it has been designated an Important Bird Area (IBA) by BirdLife International.

 History

 There is evidence that Stora Karlsö has been inhabited since the Stone Age.
 During the Middle Ages there was a marble quarry, which gave the material for many of Gotland's churches.
 The island is a nature reserve, and after Yellowstone National Park is the oldest established protected nature area in the world.
 From May to August there are tour boats from the village Klintehamn.

 The Stora Karlsö Lighthouse was built in 1887.
 A house for the lighthouse keeper was added in the 1930s, which resulted in the island getting its first permanent residents in modern times.
 Since 1974, the lighthouse is automated and there are no permanent residents on the island.
 The lighthouse and the surrounded buildings are now listed.